A long-lived project that still receives updates

 5. Use Appraisal to test across Rails versions: bundle exec appraisal rspec spec/unit/

-6. Submit PR to the development branch
+6. Submit PR to the main branch

 License